marczz/mzlinux_pages/development/scm.md

     is a bash script to provide transparent encryption of sensitive files stored in a git directory.
 Sensitive files are recognized by a  `.gitattributes` filter pattern.

-# a Git repository.
-It utilizes OpenSSL's symmetric cipher
 -   [Keyringer](https://keyringer.pw/) (GPL)
     lets you manage and share secrets using GnuPG and Git in a distributed fashion.
 It has custom commands to encrypt, decrypt